arista/reknow/README.md

 ##### Entity Instance Methods

 The following properties and methods are available to instances of `Entity` and its application-defined subclasses.
-Decorators are specified elsewhere (FIXME)
+Available decorators are [specified below](#decorators).

 ###### constructor
 Constructor `constructor()`

 If an Entity class has a constructor, it should start by calling `super()` as usual.
-As mentioned elsewhere (FIXME), there are situations where an Entity instance might be created and added without calling its constructor.
+There are situations where an Entity instance might be created and added without calling its constructor ([applyTransaction](#applying-transactions) for example).
 If an application anticipates being in such a situation, it should avoid doing anything more in its constructor than assigning its parameters to properties.
 Other initializations can be performed in `@R.reaction` methods.

 ###### entityId
 Read-only property `entityId:string`